I Want to Join the BYC!

 What type of food and beverage facilities are available?

 Porter Avenue provides complete luncheon and dinner menus, as well as a full service bar and can cater parties for up to 180 people.

 Point Abino has no prepared food, but does have do-it-yourself facilities, including stoves, ovens, a microwave, refrigerators, ice, indoor and outdoor dining tables and outdoor gas grills for member use.
 The Big House or party room may also be rented for private parties.

 Is a member able to access other clubs?

 Yes.
 Reciprocal agreements exist with most area yacht clubs and with the Cherry Hill Country Club for use of the restaurant and bar.
 The Buffalo Canoe Club can also undertake boat repairs.
 Incidentally, most yacht clubs throughout the world will grant you temporary privileges allowing you to use their facilities.
 Just remember your membership card.

 Yes.
-At Point Abino there are two professional tennis courts, a large swimming pool, a wading pool for small children, and a separate ten-person jacuzzi.
+At Point Abino there is a large swimming pool, a wading pool for small children, and a separate ten-person jacuzzi.

 Does the BYC have a junior sailing program?

 Yes.
 The club, at a modest cost, conducts junior sailing programs with professional instructors and the club’s own fleet of state-of-the-art training sailboats.